|

 Grateful thanks are due to the Inn Sign Society for supplying and permission to reproduce images

-of many older pub signs from their archive.
-Where appropriate these are acknowledged in the text above,
+of many pub signs from their archive.
+Where appropriate these are acknowledged in our text and/or within the enlarged images,

 Return to: